Vuong02011996/segment_tools/task.md

 # Fix bug Error box after format to RLE
 + label by hand the same two object in model view result
 + using

+# How to run video with SAM2 and export to json file
++ Wrire function:  Read video by ffmpeg, save to folder, file name ...
++ get folder run